flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - import [[jerry's brain]] from [[json]] into [[obsidian]] and [[excalidraw]]
             - [[jolt]] is interested in doing this
         - what do we put on [[rel8]]?
+            - a list of formats/processes that are sufficient for us to 'store our brain' comfortably?

 - [[goals]]

 ## 2022-06-24